-I was at a university in Liverpool last year talking to a large group of PGCE students about the definition of professionalism.
+I was at a university in Liverpool a couple of years ago talking to a large group of PGCE students about the definition of professionalism.

 It was a large auditorium with about 200 students in the audience.
 They were a nice bunch – but you never know in Liverpool – and I say that as a Liverpudlian.

 After a short discussion trying to define a profession the students offered up opinions about characteristics and examples.

 There were some interesting ideas, though to be fair, they often come up like, like high standards of education, training, specialist skills and knowledge, qualifications, continuous development, responsibilities, accountability etc.

 Then one or two suggested that not only established professions like doctors, lawyers and accountants should be counted but electricians, plumbers and hairdressers.

 Then I heard a voice shout from the back (in a thick Scouse accent – so imagine something between John Bishop and Steven Gerrard…)

 “Worrabout footballers!
 Der professionals aren’t dee!”

 “Well… if you say so,” I said.
 “If that’s your definition…”

 “Well, dee are, aren’t dee!” he shouted back.
 “Der corled professional footballers, so dee are aren’t dee?”